OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Set the value to sensitive, then undo it]

 We can also open a larger editor for more complicated Variables.
-As well as a larger text editor, this includes additional options such as adding descriptions for our variables or enabling users to prompt for variables when triggering deployments.
+As well as a larger text editor, this includes additional options such as adding descriptions for our variables or enabling users to provide their own values when triggering deployments.

 [Open editor, click DONE]